di-zz389/tracking-climate-trends-with-R/r-notebook.md

 R Notebook for Climate Change Trends
 ================

-Loading the libraries requied to analyze the datasets
+Loading the libraries requied to analyze the datasets:

 ``` r
 #loading the required packages